hmmpsNorthOffice/CustomVideoPlayer/README.md

 ** Version History **

+**Added to Version 2.32**

+* Fixed min/max values for rotational sliders in placement menu.
+Added extra 'hoverhint' messages for 'Primary Placement' and 'Aspect Ratio' dropdown lists to warn that they will reset any changes made in the placement menu.
+This is by design since these UI controls are essentially setting the default placement of the screen.

+**Added to Version 2.31**

+* Removed screen reflection and added mirroring across x, y, and z axes.
+Made the feature 'Primary screens only'.
+Multiple UI cosmetic changes.
+Fixed all MSP (Multiple Screen Placement) screen positions.

 **Added to Version 2.30**

 * Added Screen Placement editor menu.
 Changed CVP enable/disable button to a modifier for better menu uniformity and visibility.